Gwasanaethau/overheard-on-ronin/overheard_on_Ronin.md

 JavaB, JavaC, PoshRuby, GingerCucumber & BabySinatra – ‘JavaBuzz – the Spicy Remix’.

 These are like actual pills: small and hard to swallow!

+I just danced on my keyboard!

+I’ll refactor that into something that makes sense in a moment.